 The distribution agreement should cover all the key elements of your relationship.
 These will include the distributor's territory and whether they have exclusivity, whether they can sell competing products, and practical issues such as delivery and payment arrangements.

 Sales agents negotiate sales on your behalf, usually for a commission.
 Agents are often preferable if your products are high value, complex or bespoke.
 Key issues in the agency agreement will include what authority the agent has to act on your behalf and what rate of commission will be paid to the agent.

 Distributorships and agency agreements involve complex legal and commercial issues.
 For example, you need to consider what rights each party has to use intellectual property (eg trade marks) and the implications this could have.

-One key area is to agree how the relationship will come to an end, and to make sure you are properly protected.
+Another key area that you need to consider and agree on is how the relationship will come to an end and how to make sure you are properly protected.
 For example, termination arrangements for self-employed agents may need special attention to avoid unexpected liabilities.

-Complex rules on price competition also need to be taken into account.
+Complex rules on anti-competitive behavior also need to be taken into account.
 For example, requiring your distributors to charge a set price is likely to constitute illegal price fixing.

 Legal advice will help you draw up an agreement that clearly sets out each side's rights and responsibilities and avoids any of the legal pitfalls.